 People taking Wegovy (in addition to diet and physical activity changes) lost, on average, 14.9% of their body weight after about 16 months, compared to only 2.4% weight loss in participants using the meal plan and exercise regimen without Wegovy.

 83.5% of people taking Wegovy were able to lose at least 5% of their body weight, achieved by only 31.1% of people not taking Wegovy.

 Dr. Donna Ryan, a renowned obesity researcher from the Pennington Biomedical Research Center at LSU, said, “[This] is the best news I have [heard] in a long time, and I have been eagerly awaiting it.”
 And Dr. Robert Kushner from Northwestern University, who was an author on the research papers that led to Wegovy’s approval, said, “The approval of Wegovy provides the availability of a more effective medication for the management of obesity and sets the stage for a new generation of drugs that harness the benefits of naturally occurring hormones such as GLP-1.”

 According to Novo Nordisk, Wegovy will be available to people with obesity and excess weight as soon as this month.
 The cost will vary depending on whether you have health insurance that covers the medication; not all health insurance covers obesity treatment.
 Some people without insurance may qualify for a $25 monthly copay assistance program.

-By treating obesity and excess weight as chronic conditions, this could help prevent people from developing type 2 diabetes and other health complications.
+Treating obesity and excess weight as chronic conditions could help prevent people from developing type 2 diabetes and other health complications.
 The new type of treatment may also help address the stigma around diabetes and obesity – neither condition is a lifestyle choice nor personal flaw, but rather the two are medical conditions involving a number of factors, including genetics and environment.